srp33/WishBuilder/StatusReports/LINCS_PhaseII_Level5-status.md

 ---
 ### "data.tsv.gz" Test Cases (from rows in test file). . .

-&#10060;	First column of file must be titled "Sample"
+&#9989;	First column of file is titled "Sample"

 &#9989;	Row 1: Success